usnistgov/ndn-dpdk/docs/face.md

 # change kernel driver binding (only needed for some NICs, see DPDK docs on what driver to use)
 sudo dpdk-devbind.py -b uio_pci_generic 04:00.0

-# create an Ethernet port with PCI driver, enabling RxFlow with 16 queues
+# create an Ethernet port with PCI driver, enable RxFlow with 16 queues
 ndndpdk-ctrl create-eth-port --pci 04:00.0 --mtu 1500 --rx-flow 16

-# or, create an Ethernet port with PCI driver, disabling RxFlow
+# or, create an Ethernet port with PCI driver, disable RxFlow
 ndndpdk-ctrl create-eth-port --pci 04:00.0 --mtu 1500
 ```